Soil Biology Testing Methods: A Practical Guide for Brown County Landowners

 From Testing to a Thriving Garden

-Getting health testing done is just the first step.
+Getting soil health testing done to determine your soil nutrient levels is just the first step.
 The next part is creating a plan of action.
 Based on the microscopic analysis, I can give you a set of recommendations that fit your specific goals and help with your soil management.

 If your soil lacks fungi, the plan might involve adding specific types of compost or wood chips.
 I produce and sell biologically complete compost that is checked under the microscope.
 This confirms it contains the right organisms to improve your soil and its physical properties.